-Biomass bioenergy and wood product projects must plan for the reduction of air pollution known as "criteria pollutants" from the equipment and machinery used onsite.
+The proponents of biomass bioenergy and wood product projects must plan for the control of air pollution known as "criteria pollutants" from the equipment and machinery used onsite.
 Biomass energy production can emit PM, NOx, sulfur oxides (SOx), and volatile organic compounds (VOCs).
 Wood product processing activities also release these pollutants.
 Projects must conduct detailed analyses of these emissions to demonstrate compliance with permissible levels set by both state and federal air quality standards, including those established by CARB and EPA.
-When these projects are in rural locations, the air quality challenges are much less of a barrier to development, because these criteria pollutants are associated generally with vehicle pollution, which does not affect rural areas to the same degree.
+When these projects are in rural locations, the air quality challenges are less of a barrier to development, because these criteria pollutants are associated generally with vehicle pollution, which does not affect rural areas to the same degree it affects urban areas.
 This topic will be explored more in-depth in the Air quality analysis in Part 3.

-As mentioned earlier, a significant study6 produced by the Placer APCD describes how using biomass wastes for electricity reduces regional criteria and air toxic emissions compared with open pile burning.
-This citation can help with this project hurdle.
+As mentioned earlier, a significant study produced by the Placer APCD describes how using biomass wastes for electricity reduces regional criteria and air toxic emissions compared with open pile burning.
+Citation to this study can help with this project hurdle.

 Projects will often also be required to prepare health risk assessments when sensitive receptors are located nearby.
+Sensitive receptors are individuals or groups, such as children, the elderly, or those with pre-existing health conditions, who are more susceptible to the adverse effects of air pollution than are members of the general population, and are typically found in locations like schools, hospitals, residential areas, and parks.
 Many air districts interpret other air quality laws as mandating these technical assessments for projects that are likely to emit hazardous air pollutants.
-The assessments involve evaluating the potential health risks associated with emissions from a project, particularly concerning nearby population exposure to pollutants.
+The assessments involve evaluating the potential health risks associated with emissions from a project, particularly concerning the exposure of nearby populations to pollutants.
 Identifying and implementing effective mitigation measures is crucial.
-These may include advanced pollution control technologies or operational changes to reduce emissions.
+These measures may include advanced pollution control technologies or operational changes to reduce emissions.

-CEQA also requires an assessment of cumulative impacts, not just individual impacts.
+CEQA requires an assessment of cumulative impacts, not just individual impacts.
 Projects must consider the combined effects of their emissions with those from past, existing, and reasonably foreseeable future projects.
 This cumulative impact analysis is especially critical in areas already facing air quality issues.
 Furthermore, projects undergoing CEQA review are subject to public scrutiny, especially from local communities and environmental groups concerned about air quality.
 Addressing public concerns and objections, which often focus on emissions and health risks, is a significant part of the compliance process.